How Long Does the Eviction Process Take?

 Eviction Notices With Cause

-Regardless of what type of lease they have (fixed-term or month-to-month), tenants generally have fewer protections if they are being evicted with cause.
-Notices for eviction with cause fall into the following categories:
+Regardless of what type of lease the tenant has (fixed-term or month-to-month), tenants generally have fewer protections if they are being evicted with cause.
+Eviction with cause fall into three categories:

 - Pay Rent or Quit: Tenants who have not paid rent have just a few days (typically three to five days) to pay their current rent balance or move out.

-Thus, the eviction process from the end of the notice period can take from five weeks to three months, assuming there are no delays.
-Consider speaking with a landlord-tenant lawyer in your area if you have additional questions or need legal assistance.
+Thus, the eviction process can take from five weeks to three months, assuming there are no delays.
+If there are delays, the process can take as much as a year.

 Learn More About the Eviction Process from an Attorney